 |Smallest Country||Vatican City - 0.17 square miles (0.44 square kilometers)|

 Each and every country in Europe has much to offer.
-The geographical and cultural diversity attracts every tourist to every part of the continent.
-The five most-visited countries are; France with 81,411,000 foreign visitors each year, Spain with 56,694,000 foreign visitors each year, Italy with 46,119,000 foreign visitors each year, the United Kingdom with 29,306,000 foreign visitors each year, and Germany with 28,374,000 foreign visitors each year.
+The geographical and cultural diversity attracts tourists to every part of the continent.
+The five most-visited countries are; France with 86.9 million foreign visitors, Spain with 81.8 million foreign visitors, Italy with 58.3 million foreign visitors, the United Kingdom with 37.7 million foreign visitors, and Germany with 37.5 million foreign visitors (Schengen visa, 2018).

 France, Germany, Italy, and the UK are widely known as the 'Big Four' (G4 or EU4) because of their economy and are clearly marked on the Europe Political Map.

 Modern Europe as seen in the Europe Political Map has evolved after a long history of conflict and strife such as the two World Wars, disintegration of Russia, building and dismantling of the Berlin Wall among many others.
 It has also played a pivotal role in how the world perceives arts, literature, science, and technology.
 Home to some of the most influential thinkers and artists of our time, Europe has produced individuals who have consistently triumphed in nearly all fields of arts, exploration, and research.
-Some of notables are; Christopher Columbus, Galileo, Newton, Einstein.
-Socrates, Plato, Aristotle, Leonardo da Vinci, Raphael, Michelangelo, and more.
+Some of notables are; Christopher Columbus, Galileo, Newton, Einstein, Socrates, Plato, Aristotle, Leonardo da Vinci, Raphael, Michelangelo, and more.

-Europe is also the home to the age of renaissance, exploration, trade, reformation, mercantilism, and colonial expansion.
-All of these time periods made the second smallest continent in the world, perhaps the most influential.
+Europe is also the home of the age of renaissance, exploration, trade, reformation, mercantilism, and colonial expansion.
+All these time periods made Europe, the second smallest continent in the world, perhaps the most influential all over.

 Europe’s influence and impact, positive or negative, grew exponentially.
-The rise of the industrial revolution was first seen in Europe, and helped revolutionize the fields of manufacturing, production, transportation, and agriculture.
-It also provided for the common Europeans, a considerable advantage over the rest of the world, giving rise to European colonialism.
+The rise of the Industrial Revolution was first seen in Europe, and helped revolutionize the fields of manufacturing, production, transportation, and agriculture.
+It also provided the common Europeans a considerable advantage over the rest of the world, giving rise to European colonialism.